nus-cs2103-AY2021S1/ip/docs/README.md

 ![Image of Done command](./images/done.png)

 ### Feature 3
-Lists the tasks that you have in your task list.
+Pocus helps you to list out the tasks you have in your task list.

 #### Usage